alexander-hamme/Naive_Bayes_Newsgroup_Classifier/README.md

 -----

-Finally, the equation for TF-IDF (term frequency–inverse document frequency) is:
+The equation for TF-IDF (term frequency–inverse document frequency) is:

 ![Oops! see "tfidf-equation.png" in this repository](tfidf-equation.png "term frequency - inverse document frequency equation")